wzc221207/miniJSON/README.md

 # MiniJSON ![Lint](https://github.com/wzc221207/miniJSON/actions/workflows/lint.yml/badge.svg) ![Test](https://github.com/wzc221207/miniJSON/actions/workflows/test.yml/badge.svg)

-MiniJSON is a C++ header-only JSON parsing library I wrote for my own learning purposes.
-It is not intended to be used for production.
+MiniJSON is a simple header-only JSON parsing library written using C++11 features.
+It is created while I was learning the inner workings of a JSON parser from awesome libraries such as JSON for Modern C++ and cJSON.
+It is maintained only for learning purposes and not intended to be used on production.

 ## Usage